 “This representation of UCF, these diverse people standing together as one and celebrating community is incredible,” he said.
 “It feels great.”

-The rally was organized by Dreamers at UCF, the College Dems, and other progressive student and community organizations.
+The rally was organized by Dreamers at UCF, the College Democrats, and other progressive student and community organizations.